 The New Covenant is a prophetic fulfillment of the first.
 The New is prophesied in Jeremiah 31.
-Therefore, the New is a part of the terms of the first.
+Therefore, the New is announced in the prophetic voice of the Old.
 In the first, the contractual parties are God and the children of Israel.
 Who are the contracting parties in the New?
-It is Israel, also.
+It is Israel also [Jer.
+31:33].
 However, to avoid the same ‘weakness’ of contract in the first, namely the children of Israel, God desired to contract with One who was able to keep and fulfill the terms of the New Covenant.
 He needed a completely righteous Israelite, who would walk totally and completely upright before Him.
 An Israelite, who could succeed where the others had failed.
 The writer of Hebrews says this,

 For if that first covenant had been faultless, then should no place have been sought for the second.
 For finding fault with them, he saith, Behold, the days come saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah.